 Significant progress has been made in recent years, however, there is still a long road ahead.
 The GSA recently hosted the second ‘Fresh start’ event, an initiative aiming to spread the GSA´s mission beyond Utrecht and across the Netherlands.
 Although the Netherlands is considered progressive in terms of LGBTQ+ rights, there are still challenges which need to be faced.
 It would be inaccurate to consider the Netherlands as a complete leader in LGBTQ+ rights.
 However, other European countries could learn from these local initiatives and adopt similar approaches to create inclusive environments.

-While symbols like the rainbow bike path are important first steps, real progress lies in the actions that are being taken to create an inclusive environment for all.
-Hogeschool Utrecht is setting an example through its efforts of moving beyond symbolic gestures.
+While symbols like the rainbow bike path are important first steps, real progress lies in the actions being taken to create an inclusive environment for all.
+Hogeschool Utrecht is setting an example through its efforts to move beyond symbolic gestures.
 As the EU continues to push for LGBTQ+ equality by 2025, initiatives like the GSA in Utrecht show what can be possible.